beginning of content

 How are gallstones diagnosed?

-The most common imaging test to detect gallstones is an abdominal ultrasound.
+The most common imaging test used to see gallstones is an abdominal ultrasound.

 Other tests may include: